Python-Test-Engineer/btnpy/NOTES.md

 *AI (Agents) as API*...

 Then, we would use day to day Python design patterns to handle the responses we get back from the AI Agent and move on to the next step.

 Business as usual for Python developers.

 This is the main focus of the talk - **demystify and simplify** - and this will enable you to create AI Agents and also construct workflows using AI Agents.

-With that in mind, we don't need to fully grasp the code this time around.
+With that in mind, we don't need to fully grasp the python code this time around but focus on the 'AI bit' which I will highlight.

 It is more about seeing the high level view and one can dig deeper into the code offline.

-The repo is built as if a mini workshop with notebooks and py files heavily commented.
+The repo is built as if a mini workshop with notebooks and `.py` files heavily commented.

 *Look at the patterns and structure rather than the code details* - it is what helped me get to grips with this new paradigm.